UInt2048/Spice/README.md

 ## Important notes

-If you have an A7-A9(X) device on iOS 11, this repo is extremely close to providing an untethered userland iOS 11 jailbreak.
+If you have an A7-A9(X) device on iOS 11, congratulations!
+This repo can now provide your device an untethered userland iOS 11 jailbreak.

 This should be blatantly obvious, but Spice will NOT magically untether your device that you [tethered downgraded to iOS 11.x](https://github.com/y08wilm/Semaphorin), even if you have blobs unless you've actually used them.